 We have not received notice of any additional candidates to be nominated for election as trustees at the Annual Meeting and the deadline for notice of additional candidates has passed.
 Consequently, the election of trustees will be an uncontested election and the provisions of our Second Amended and Restated Bylaws (the "Bylaws") providing for majority voting in uncontested elections will apply.
 See "Corporate Governance-Majority Vote and Trustee Resignation Policy" below.
 Under majority oving, to be elected as a trustee, a nominee must receive votes "FOR" his or her election constituting a majority of the total votes cast for and against such nominee at the Annual Meeting at which a quorum is present.
 If a nominee who currently is serving as a trustee does not receive sufficient "FOR" votes to be re-elected, Maryland law provides that the trustee would continue to serve on our board of trustees.
 Under our Bylaws and corporate governance guidelines (the "Guidelines"), he or she must submit his or her resignation not our board of trustees.
 Our CNCG Committee will consider such tendered resignation and recommend to our board of trustees whether to accept it.
-Our board of trustees such tendered resignation is not accepted, the trustee will continue to serve until the trustee's successor is duly elected and qualifies or until the trustee's earlier death, resignation, retirement or removal.
-If a trustee's offer to resign is accepted by our board of trustees, will eon the effort Messrs.
+Our board of trustees is alceled and qualifies or until the trustee's earlier death, resignation, retirement or removal.
+If a trustee's offer to resign is accepted by our board of trustees, will consider pursuant to the Bylaws.
+Proxies solicited by our board of trustees, will be vote fOR Messrs.
 Nordhagen, Cramer, Hylbert, Meisinger, Osgood, Palazzo, Van Mourick, and Wu and Mss.
 Fischer and Steinfort, unless otherwise instructed.
-Abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum.
+Abstentions and broker non-votes will not be constlear and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum.